-Current account: January-July 2024
+Current account: January-June 2024

-- The current account deficit rose, compared to the corresponding period of 2023, due to a deterioration in the balance of goods and, to a lesser extent, in the primary income account, which was partly offset by an improvement mainly in the secondary income account but also in the balance of services. - Real exports of goods decreased as non-fuel goods exports declined.
-Food, pharmaceuticals and textiles exports contributed to the decrease. - Real imports of goods, recorded an increase, mainly driven by imports of industrial and capital goods and, to a lesser extent, of non-durable consumer goods and transportation equipment. - The services balance surplus recorded an increase y-o-y, reflecting an improvement primarily in travel and secondarily in transport balances.
-Non-residents' arrivals and receipts increased by 11.2% and 5.6%, respectively. - The transport surplus increased mainly due to an improvement in the sea transport balance.
-Freight rates (based on the ClarkSea Index) increased by 9.3% y-o-y; dry bulk rates increased by 51.7%, while tanker rates decreased by 2.2%. - FDI inflows were mainly directed to manufacturing, transportation and storage and real estate.
+- The current account deficit rose, compared to the corresponding period of 2023, due to a deterioration in the balance of goods and, to a lesser extent, in the primary income account, which was partly offset by an improvement mainly in the secondary income account but also in the balance of services. - Real exports of goods decreased as both fuel and non-fuel goods exports declined.
+Excluding fuels, exports of food, pharmaceuticals and textiles contributed to the decrease. - Real imports of goods, recorded an increase, mainly driven by imports of industrial and capital goods and, to a lesser extent, of non-durable consumer goods and transportation equipment. - The services balance surplus recorded an increase y-o-y, reflecting an improvement primarily in travel and secondarily in transport balances, while other services balance declined.
+Non-residents' arrivals and receipts increased by 15.5% and 12.2%, respectively. - The transport surplus increased partly due to an improvement in the sea transport balance.
+Freight rates (based on the ClarkSea Index) increased by 5.8% y-o-y; dry bulk rates increased by 46.6%, while tanker rates decreased by 3.3%. - FDI inflows were mainly directed to manufacturing, transportation and storage and real estate.
 The main countries of origin were Germany, France and Hong Kong.

-Current account: July 2024
+Current account: June 2024

-- The surplus of current account decreased y-o-y, mainly due to a deterioration in the balance of goods, the balance of services and the primary income account, while the secondary income account slightly improved. - The goods deficit widened reflecting a larger increase in imports than in exports. - In real terms, imports of non-oil goods increased, more than the corresponding exports.

-The surplus of the services balance decreased due to a deterioration in the travel services balance and the transport balance.
-Non-residents' arrivals increased by 4.1%, while the relevant receipts decreased by 4.2%.
+- The current account registered a surplus against a deficit in the respective month of 2023, mainly due to an improvement in the primary income account and to a lesser extent in the balances of goods and services - The goods deficit narrowed reflecting an increase in exports and a decrease in imports. - In real terms, exports of non-oil goods decreased, more than the corresponding imports. - The surplus of the services balance increased due to an improvement in the travel services balance and the transport balance that was partly offset by a deterioration the other services balance.
+Both non-residents' arrivals and the relevant receipts increased by 8.8% and 7.7%, respectively.